Sophie Luff: Career

 Luff became captain of Western Storm ahead of the 2020 season.
 In 2021, she scored 211 runs for Somerset in the 2021 Women's Twenty20 Cup, the fourth-highest in the competition.
 She captained Welsh Fire in the inaugural season of The Hundred.
 In the final Rachael Heyhoe Flint Trophy match of the 2021 season, Luff scored 157* against Sunrisers, her List A high score.

 In April 2022, she was signed by the London Spirit for the 2022 season of The Hundred.
 Luff was the fifth-highest run-scorer in the 2022 Women's Twenty20 Cup, with 239 runs, and the fifth-highest run-scorer in the 2022 Rachael Heyhoe Flint Trophy, with 268 runs.
 She made her Twenty20 high score against Sunrisers in the Charlotte Edwards Cup, scoring 78 from 54 deliveries, as well as hitting 100* against the same opposition in the Rachael Heyhoe Flint Trophy.

 In the winter of 2022–23, Luff played Premier Cricket for Parramatta, and was later signed by New South Wales to play in the Women's National Cricket League.
 She made her debut for the side on 18 December 2022, against Tasmania.

 On 19 September 2024, Luff was announced as the first player given a professional contract with Somerset's new women's team, which was created as part of a restructuring of women's domestic cricket in England and Wales due to start in 2025 and that will see a move away from regional clubs.

+In June 2026, Luff was called up as an injury replacement to play for the Trent Rockets in that year's edition of The Hundred.